 Approximately 20.
 Preference is given to people who live in area and are at the latter part of their law degree.

 Please use the website and dependent on the program you join you will be assigned a co-ordinator.

 What are you looking for in a permanent employee?

 Someone who is committed to social justice and community legal centre work.
-It will depend on the position and the key selection criteria.
-Preferably have prior experience and works well in a small team.
+It will depend on the position and the key selection criteria for the specific role.

 What prior work is viewed favourably?

 Paid and/or volunteer work at a community legal centre or experience in private practice.
 Work at a non-governmental organisation is also viewed favourably.

 On average, how many positions become available per year?